 Start your journey back to Taipei early this morning.
-Drive around 30 minutes to the scenic Qingshui Cliff to enjoy the scenery.
-Continue a further 2 and a half hours to visit Kavalan Whisky Distillery in Yilan to learn about the whisky-making process and enjoy a small taster.
-Finally, transfer by road around 1 hour and 30 minutes to Taipei.
+Drive around 30 minutes to the scenic Cingshuei Cliff to enjoy the scenery.
+Continue a further 2 and a half hours to visit Kavalan Whisky Distillery in Yilan to learn about the whisky-making process and get a small taster.
+Finally, take the express train for 1 hour and 20 minutes to Taipei.
 In the evening, enjoy a farewell dinner.